Come With Me To Teufelsberg

 How To Get There

 By transit, Teufelsberg is easy to access from central Berlin with the S-bahn S3, S5, or S9.
-Get out at S-bahn stop Heerstr.
+Get out at the S-bahn stop Heerstr.
 Then expect a bit of a hike!

 PS – Not your speed?
 Check out our post here about the weirdest things to do in Berlin!